-Bit Location Register Description Attributes

-13:10 NumAggPorts This field indicates the number of aggregated CCIX Ports when a CCIX Port destination is indicated in the SAMEntryAttr.DestType field.
+Bit Location Register Description Attributes 13:10 NumAggPorts This field indicates the number of aggregated CCIX Ports when a CCIX Port destination is indicated in the SAMEntryAttr.DestType field.
 The encoding is such that the number of aggregated CCIX Ports is (NumAggPorts + 1) when the NumAggPorts field contains a valid, non-zero value.
 However, the total number of CCIX Aggregated Ports is restricted to 2n where valid values for n are 0, 1, 2, 3, and 4.
 Oh: Indicates Aggregation is disabled, i.e. 2n = 1.
 The SAMEntryAttr.PortID field in this case is the singular CCIX Port for that SAM entry.
-Ih, 3h, 7h, Fh: Indicates the number of additional CCIX Ports aggregated.
+1h, 3h, 7h, Fh: Indicates the number of additional CCIX Ports aggregated.
 The maximum number of additional CCIX Ports that can be expressed is 15, i.e. a total of 16 CCIX Ports can be aggregated.
 The SAMEntryAttr.PortID field in this case is Base CCIX PortID (BasePortID).
 The subsequent CCIX Ports must be linearly enumerated from this BasePortID.
 BasePortID is not required to be 2n aligned.
 All other encodings: Reserved.
+RW A SAM Entry must not have both Port Aggregation and SA Device Aggregation enabled, i.e. NumAggPorts and NumAggDevCntl must not both be set to non-zero values for the same SAM Entry.
 CCIX Device initializes to 0h after reset (except FLR).
 NumAggPorts must be 0h when SAMEntryAttr.DestType is 0b.
 Address regions with CCIX Device Memory Type attribute must not have an aggregated CCIX Port type, i.e. NumAggPorts must be 0h for a SAM Entry that describes CCIX Device Memory Type SAM Window destinations.
 CCIX Port Aggregation is only permitted for address regions with Normal Memory Type attribute.
-RW

-31:14 Reserved and Preserved RsvdP